|Index to this page

 Four strains of flu (H1N1, H3N2, and two strains of B) are included.
 As new strains appear, they can be substituted.

-On 16 January 2013, the U. S. FDA approved an entirely new type of vaccine.
-Flublok® is made in cell cultures transformed with recombinant DNA encoding the hemagglutinins of the 3 currently circulating flu strains (H1N1, H3N2, and B).
-The final concentration of antigens is three times that in the current vaccine.
+In 2016 the U. S. FDA approved an entirely new type of vaccine.
+Flublok® quadrivalent is made in insect cell cultures transformed with recombinant DNA encoding the hemagglutinins of 4 currently circulating flu strains (H1N1, H3N2, and two B strains).
 Cultures of insect cells are used so there is no problem with possible egg allergies in those receiving the vaccine.

 The production process is much faster than with egg-grown vaccines, so a vaccine against a new flu variant can be ready much sooner (weeks instead of months).